-PhysiFun’s movement programmes use a combination ready-to-use strategies for the school and home as well as specific exercises and activities, which draw from the fields of occupational therapy, physiotherapy, mindfulness, breathwork, psychology, neuroscience and exercise physiology to help provide children with opportunities to improve their core development skills of reading, writing, movement, postural control, attention, stress and strength.
+PhysiFun’s movement programmes use a combination of ready-to-use strategies for the school and home as well as specific exercises and activities, which draw from the fields of occupational therapy, physiotherapy, mindfulness, breathwork, psychology, neuroscience and exercise physiology to help provide children with opportunities to improve their core development skills of reading, writing, movement, postural control, attention, stress and strength.
 These strategies & exercises help children to improve their core and shoulder girdle stability, as well as their movement control which is important for handwriting and sitting at desks, as well as providing a fun way of developing and improving their fundamental movement & attention skills.
 The mindfulness, breathwork and stretch exercises provide a useful way to help teachers facilitate improved executive functioning skills and stress system regulation.

 What is the PhysiFun Body & Mind Programme?

 Schools are seeing an increasing number of children with difficulties in sitting and concentrating in the classroom, handwriting, core strength and general movement and exercise skills – possibly due to inactive lifestyles, increased time using technology instead of playing outside, environmental factors, increasing stressful, busy lifestyles or underlying developmental difficulties.

 PhysiFun Body & Mind is designed for kids who are 4-13 years old (Primary School aged)